Drop in China's new coronavirus cases; none in Wuhan for sixth day

 While new infections have fallen sharply from February's peak, authorities worry about a second wave triggered by returning Chinese, many of them students.
 China cut international flights massively from Sunday for an indefinite period, after it began denying entry to almost all foreigners a day earlier.

-The return to work also prompted concern about potential domestic infections, especially over carriers who exhibit no, or very mild, symptoms of the highly contagious virus.
-Northwestern Gansu province reported a new case of a traveller from the central province of Hubei, who drove back with a virus-free health code, national health authorities said.
+Average daily arrivals at airports this week are expected to be about 4,000, down from 25,000 last week, an official of the Civil Aviation Administration of China told a news conference in Beijing on Monday.
+The return to work has also prompted concern about potential domestic infections, especially over carriers who exhibit no, or very mild, symptoms of the highly contagious virus.

-Hubei authorities say 4.6 million people in the province returned to work by Saturday, with 2.8 million of them heading for other parts of China.
-Most of the departing migrant workers went to the southern provinces of Guangdong and Fujian, the eastern provinces of Zhejiang and Jiangsu, and northeast China.

-In Hubei's capital of Wuhan, more retail complexes and shopping streets reopened.
-Electric carmaker Tesla Inc has also reopened a showroom in Wuhan, a company executive said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)